 You can explore this place by purchasing a priority entrance La Conciergerie ticket.

 Note: Utilize your time with a Sainte Chapelle and La Conciergeir combination tour.
-Explore the two beauties together as they are within a few minutes’ walking distances.
+Explore the two beauties together, as they are within a few minutes’ walking distance.

 Where is La Conciergerie located?